Fiori-Tracker/fioritracker.github.io/1909FPS03/installation-guide/basis-steps.md

-# Steps for Basis Expert
+# Steps by Basis Expert

+The following steps should be executed by a Basis Expert responsible for the system tha Fiori Tracker is installed to.

 ## Step 1 - Import the transports

-Please import the transport requests that the Fiori Tracker team provides.
+Please import the transport requests that the Fiori Tracker team provides as:
+- "Central system -> Main part"
+- "Central system -> Roles for Main part"

 ## Step 2 - Activate services